ArchieAtkinson/oxidehtf/README.md

 ## OxideHTF vs OpenHTF

 The key differences between OxideHTF and OpenHTF are as follows:
-- OxideHTF is written in Rust while OpenHTF is in Python
+- OxideHTF is written in Rust, while OpenHTF is in Python
-- OxideHTF proivdes a TUI for interaction while OpenHTF (primarily) provides a web interface.
+- OxideHTF provides a TUI for interaction, while OpenHTF (primarily) provides a web interface.
 - Hopefully more to come...

-One large benefit to these difference is portability.
-Having a Rust based test runner allows for a test binary to produced and distributed.
-This combined with a TUI interface provides a feature rich UI (one day ..) that can be used on almost any system.
+One large benefit of these differences is portability.
+Having a Rust-based test runner allows for a test binary to be produced and distributed.
+This, combined with a TUI interface, provides a feature rich UI (one day ..) that can be used on almost any system.